MananDesai54/DragonChain/README.md

 # Dragon Den
 - Dragon Den is a decentralized community built on the Dragonchain platform.
 Dragon Den is Dragonchain’s answer to fake news, trolling, bot posts, and censorship.
 Den incentivizes the creation and evaluation of quality content within a community.

+# How secure Dragonchain is?
+- Security in dragon chain increases as we go down in level nodes
+- L1 is regular block chain so it can varify business data ny our buisness logic and also it can use POW, POS
+- L2 varify transaction, headers, blocks so more security
+- L3 create diversity and make sure that nodes in L2 is verified by more unique orgs, business network nodes
+- L4 signs all the verified txns
+- L5 allow us to access more public blockchains so more security